Adolescent and Youth Development

 By engaging with young people and supporting them in standing up for their rights and creating the conditions for them to progress and play an active role in societies, we can contribute to building peace, security, justice and sustainable development for all.

-- 32% of young people aged 15 and 24 are unemployed.
+- 32.5 per cent of young people aged 15–24 are unemployed.

 UNICEF encourages youth to acquire and practice skills to help break stereotypes, constructively interact and implement innovative ideas.